U.S. – E.U. Trade Agreement

 USTR, July 25, 2018

-Total bilateral trade between the European Union and United States was over $1 trillion in 2017, with goods trade accounting for $718 billion, the United States exported $283 billion worth of goods to EU member nations.
-California exports to the EU were $31.29 billion in 2017.
-California is the top exporting state to the European Union, with computers, electronic products, chemical manufactures, and transportation equipment as our leading export sectors to the region.
+Total bilateral trade between the European Union and United States was over $1 trillion in 2018, with goods trade accounting for $805.45 billion, the United States exported $318 billion worth of goods to EU member nations.
+California exports to the EU were $31.8 billion in 2018.
+California is a top exporting state to the European Union, with computers, electronic products, transportation equipment, and chemicals as our leading export sectors to the region.
 European Union countries purchase roughly 18 percent of all California exports.
 For California companies, the single market presents a stable market with huge opportunity.

 44 out of 50 U.S. states exported more to the EU than to China.
 The U.S. and EU transatlantic economy support 15 million jobs, accounts for 50% of world GDP, and 30% of world trade.
 14.8 million EU tourists traveled to the U.S. in 2015.
 The top five service exports from the US to the EU are: business services including Telecom, travel including passenger fares, royalties and licensing fees, financial services including insurance, and transport.
 The top five agricultural exports from the US to the EU are: tree nuts, soy beans, wine and beer, prepared food, and oils.
 The U.S. and EU are each other’s primary source and destination for foreign direct investment (FDI).
 In 2017, the U.S. invested $3.2 trillion in the EU and the EU invested $2.3 trillion in the U.S.